-Live Music every Thursday from June 8th to the end of October, 2017.
+Live music every Thursday from June 8th to the end of October, 2017.
 Our weekly music is generously supported by the Melrose Messina Fund for the Arts and the Massachusetts Cultural Council.

 2017 Music Performances